denten-books/plain-text/1-chapter.md

 population planners disempower the very subjects whose lives they claim to preserve.
 The zootechnical animal substitutes human ability to set goals for the promised certainty of a better future.
-"The eugenic dreamer and the technological dreamer have one idea in common," Moreno writes, "to substitute and hasten the slow process of nature":
+"The eugenic dreamer and the technological dreamer have one idea in common," Moreno wrote, "to substitute and hasten the slow process of nature":

 > Once the creative process is encapsulated in a book it is *given*; it can be